jtabox/kustom-kloud/README.md

-Just stupid customization files I use when spinning up cloud GPUs, with some settings and other personalized stuff.
-Not gonna work for anyone else probably, but feel free to look in this heap of garbage, maybe you find something useful or whatever.
+- Just stupid customization files I use when spinning up cloud GPUs, with some settings and other personalized stuff.
+- They're highly customized and not really effective since I'm very inexperienced.
+So not gonna work for anyone else probably, but feel free to look in this heap of garbage, maybe you find something useful or whatever.
 Something something one man's treasure something.